prideout/flatbin/README.md

 xhr.onload = function(e) {
     var arraybuffer = this.response;
-    // Hey, this is where I can use binjs!
+    // Hey, this is where I can use flatbin!
 };

 xhr.send();